CaitlinChiang/Vanilla-ToDo-List/README.md

-# TodoList_VanillaJavascript
+# Vanilla ToDo List
-This is a project built in order to understand and learn Javascript.
+This is my first coding project, done in order to learn Javascript.